Aryetis/Obenkyobo/Readme.md

 - Libra h2o
 - Forma (scaling issue, but functional, should be fixed with V0.1.2)
 - Mini (scaling issue, but functional, should be fixed with V0.1.2)
-- Glo HD (non responsive menu ? need more informations to investigate)
+- Glo HD (not working due to qpa issue, cf <a href="https://github.com/Rain92/qt5-kobo-platform-plugin/issues/4">this github issue</a>)
 - More incoming, please report if it works for your model too

 ## How to install ?